 4.2.
 Program Manager establishes Goal-Setting Methodology.
 The Program Manager shall establish a methodology for setting SBE Goals for Contracts, through rules and guidelines for the implementation of the SBO Program.
-Such methodology shall take into account the reasonably known availability of SBEs in specific industry groupings that are associated with individual projects.
+Such methodology shall take into account the reasonably known availability of subcontracting opportunities that SBEs can perform on each Contract.
 Such methodology may also take into account the use of an optional Goals Committee or consultation of the Business Advisory Committee.